SecretSheppy/git-message-board/README.md

 # git-message-board
-A message board/Calender/Development Planner/Team forum that runs inside of a repository
+A message board/Calendar/Development Planner/Team forum that runs inside a repository